kjannette/kongruity_/README.md

 kongruity pulls in the unstructured artifacts of the creative-engineering process -- to-dos, action items, agile tickets, Jira comment threads, retrospective notes -- and synthesizes them into semantically coherent, prioritized clusters ready for implementation planning.

 In kongruity world, these artifacts are "sticky notes."
 A board full of them looks chaotic.
-With one click, an LLM analyzes their meaning and groups them into thematic clusters, each with a descriptive header.
+With a click, an LLM analyzes their semantic meaning and groups them into thematic clusters, each with a descriptive header.

 An independent embedding-based evaluation scores clustering quality, so the output is data-backed.
 From there, teams can simply drag-and-rank clusters by implementation priority, turning noise into an actionable workflow.